hknd23/idcempy/docs/zmiopc_tutorial.rst

 Y is the outcome variable.

-Users must set up an array of starting parameters (one for each covariate) before estimating the model.
+The package sets a default start value of .01 for all parameters.
+Users can modify it by creating an array with their desired values, define such array as `pstart` and add it to as an argument in the model function.

 :func:`zmiopc.iopmod` estimates the ZiOP model and returns :class:`zmiopc.IopModel`.

 .. testcode::

-  # Starting parameters for optimization:
-  pstartziop = np.array([.01, .01, .01, .01, .01, .01, .01 , .01, .01])

    # Model estimation:
-  ziop_tob= zmiopc.iopmod('ziop', pstartziop, data, X, Y, Z, method='bfgs', weights= 1,offsetx= 0, offsetz=0)
+  ziop_tob= zmiopc.iopmod('ziop', data, X, Y, Z, method='bfgs', weights= 1,offsetx= 0, offsetz=0)

   # See estimates:
   print(ziop_tob.coefs)